 The FSB aims to promote financial stability by developing strong regulatory, supervisory and other financial policies and fostering a level playing field through coherent implementation across sectors and jurisdictions.
-As part of this effort, FSB member jurisdictions have committed, under Article 5.1 of the FSB Charter, to undergo periodic peer reviews.
+As part of this effort, FSB member jurisdictions have committed, under Article 6.1 of the FSB Charter, to undergo periodic peer reviews.
 In the FSB Framework for Strengthening Adherence to International Standards, member jurisdictions "committed to undergoing periodic peer reviews focused on the implementation and effectiveness of international financial standards and policies agreed within the FSB."
 In addition to being a condition of FSB membership, peer reviews are an important institutional mechanism to promote complete and consistent implementation of agreed G20/FSB financial reforms - as recognised in the FSB Coordination Framework for Implementation Monitoring (CFIM) - and are a means of fostering a 'race to the top' by FSB member jurisdictions in terms of adherence to standards.

 The Handbook for FSB Peer Reviews (Handbook) was originally prepared on the basis of a December 2009 report of a sub-group mandated by the FSB Standing Committee on Standards Implementation (SCSI) to develop a framework for FSB peer reviews by drawing on the experience of international organisations and standard setting bodies (SSBs).
-In 2011, the SCSI agreed to conduct a review of experience with FSB peer reviews in order to identify lessons drawn from reviews undertaken and to make recommendations to improve the functioning of the peer review programme.
-A working group of experts drafted the report and identified revisions to the Handbook that were approved by the SCSI and are reflected in this document.
+In 2011, the SCSI conducted a review of experience with FSB peer reviews in order to identify lessons drawn from reviews undertaken and to make recommendations to improve the functioning of the peer review programme; the recommendations have been incorporated in this document.
+The Handbook was further revised in January 2014 and February 2015 in response to SCSI members' suggestions on ways to further enhance the functioning of peer reviews.